cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/03-cpp-control-flow/03-cpp-functions.md

 _**Function prototype** tells the compiler all it needs to know about a function._

-- The compiler must know the function details before it is called, becuase it must know if the number of arguments and it's types are mathcing that of the parameter list.
+- The compiler must know the function details before it is called, becuase it must know if the number of arguments and it's types are matching that of the parameter list.

   ```cpp
   int main()